ibrahimkalyoncu/distributed-config-sample/README.md

 Then you can explore **storefront** on http://127.0.0.1:57001 and **backoffice** on http://127.0.0.1:57002 .
 Storefront's application name is **SERVICE-A** and stored on **appsettings.json**.
 You will find three configurations with default values named **FooCount**, **FooEnabled** and **FooString** listed on storefront.
 Once you create those three configurations on backoffice, you will see the right values on storefront.
 If you create any of these three config with a different application name than SERVICE-A, storefront will not display the values.

 After you created the three config, you can stop **mongo** container on docker cli and storefront will still be working from **cache**.

+    docker container stop mongo

+While mongo is unreachable storefront will keep working but backoffice will crash as expected.
+Please be sure of you created the three config mentioned and refresh storefront to cache those values before stopping mongo container.

+Cheers!